Getting Started with Raspberry Pi

 5) When the installation is complete, the Raspberry Pi Imager will open.

-6) Click on Choose Device and select the Raspberry Pi board you’re using.
+6) Select the Raspberry Pi board you’re using.

-7) Click on Choose OS to select the Operating System.
-Select the Raspberry Pi OS (32-bit) or (64-bit).
+7) Then, select the Operating System.
+For beginners, and for most scenarios, we recommend the Raspberry Pi OS (64-bit).

 Raspberry Pi Imager Choose OS

-8) Choose storage.
-You must choose the microSD card where you want to install the OS.
+8) Choose the microSD card where you want to install the OS.

 Raspberry Pi Imager Choose Storage

-15) When the installation is complete click on Continue.
+17) When the installation is complete.
 It will eject the microSD card safely.

-15) Now, remove the card from your computer and insert it into your Raspberry Pi.
-Then, apply power to the Raspberry Pi to start it.
+18) Now, remove the card from your computer and insert it into your Pi.
+Then, apply power to the Raspberry Pi.

 If you’re running the Raspberry Pi headless, you can establish an SSH connection with your Pi to install software, run programs, create folders, and files, etc.